-- · Be informed in writing of all allegations - Discuss the incident with the assistant director of student conduct and resolution - Submit a written statement to be considered by the assistant director of student conduct and resolution/ director of student services/dean of students/Student Conduct and Resolution Appeals Board - · Present witnesses or their statements - Be supported by a victim advocate or an advisor - Be informed of the outcome of the Student Conduct & Resolution process as in accordance with applicable laws - Appeal the decision
+- Be informed in writing of all allegations - Discuss the incident with the Assistant Director of Student Conduct & Resolution - Submit a written statement to be considered by the Assistant Director of Student

+Conduct & Resolution/Director of Student Services/Dean of Students/Student Conduct & Resolution Appeals Board

+- Present witnesses or their statements - · Be supported by a victim advocate or an advisor - Be informed of the outcome of the Student Conduct & Resolution process as in accordance with applicable laws - Appeal the decision federal and state governments and representatives of accreditation agencies may have legal access to these files, as well as SUA officials who are required to perform duties which necessitate having access to these files.

-The Right to Review Records
+E. The Right to Review Records

 A student conduct record is an educational record and is protected by the Family Educational Rights and Privacy Act (FERPA).
 This ensures confidentiality of student educational records and restricts disclosure to or access by third parties.
-However, those authorized by law such as officers of the federal and state governments and representatives of accreditation agencies may have legal access to these files, as well as SUA officials who are required to perform duties which necessitate having access to these files.
+However, those authorized by law such as officers of the